ByteNybbler/MNIKEditor/README.md

 ### OBJECTS MENU

 * Enter: Toggle the randomized state of the object adjuster being hovered over with the mouse.
 Any objects placed will choose a random value from the range that you define.
 * Scroll the mouse wheel: Scroll through objects and object categories.
+When exactly one object is selected, scrolling the mouse wheel over the object index will change which object is selected based on the index.
+Hold shift to scroll through object indices faster.
 * Delete while hovering mouse over OBJECTS menu: Delete the currently-selected object(s).
 This is useful if you have multiple objects stacked on the same tile and you only want to delete a specific one.
 * Ctrl+Click on "Object": Enter an object name or a few characters of an object name to instantly jump to that object.
 All object categories will be searched.
 * Ctrl+Click on "Category": Enter a category name or a few characters of a category name to instantly jump to that object category.